MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/automation-dictionary-keys.md

 **Productivity automation context**

 When you want to execute a slug in the productivity automation context, which is used to perform operations related to model-driven apps in Dynamics 365, use the ${</slug/>} format.
 For example: `${customerName}`

 **Session connector context**

 When you want to execute a slug in the session context, you must use the `${$session.<slug>}` format.
 For example: `${$session.customerName}`

-Some of the slugs that are available for session context are:
+Slugs that are available for session context include:

 - `${$session.visitorDevice}`
 - `${$session.visitorDevice}`